classiuz/netse-api/README.md

 TEST_KEY=TOKEN
 ```

 Now you can test the api.
-Every file represents a route, for example "/api/users" is "users.http" file
+Every file represents an route, for example "/api/users" is "users.http" file